 \section{Conclusion}

-In summary, we have explored how to systematically design behavioral rules for simple agents so that, when they follow these rules to manipulate and deposit building blocks locally, they construct structures whose global properties emerge in a controlled way.
+In summary, we have explored how to systematically design behavioral rules for simple agents such that, when they follow these rules to manipulate and deposit building blocks locally, they construct structures whose global properties emerge in a controlled way.
 These properties arise not only from how building blocks connect to one another, but also from how agents interact with the evolving structure, their surrounding environment, and the decisions they make during deposition.
-Throughout this work, we have shown that these local behavioral rules can be designed and refined so that the emergent properties of the resulting structures reliably approach desired target values.
-Our approach relies on simple heuristic rules grounded in domain knowledge.
-When the properties of interest are geometric, the rules can be built from equally simple geometric principles.
-Following this idea, we demonstrated how properties such as area coverage, average line density, and front curvature can be directed in network structures, when agents building them operate with minimal sensing and limited information about their environment.
+Throughout this work, we have shown that these local behavioral rules can be designed and refined so that emergent properties of network structures, such as area coverage, mean line density, and front curvature, can be reliably directed toward desired target values.

 What we have studied here represents only a small fraction of what is possible.
-In this work, we have primarily focused on how to design rules for individual agents and have considered only minimal forms of collective behavior.
+In this work, we have primarily focused on designing rules for individual agents and considered only a minimal form of group behavior, in which the number of agents increases without introducing interactions among them.
 Yet it is in the presence of collective that the problem becomes richer.
-How should agents be coupled so that they do not just build alongside one another, but truly build together?
-What kinds of structures become possible when agents share information, coordinate their actions, or adapt to one another in real time?
-There remains a wide and largely unexplored space in understanding how local interactions between agents, and not just between agents and their environment, shape emergent structure.
+This raises the question of how interactions among agents should be designed so that agents do not simply build alongside one another, but instead build together.
+It also points to the need to understand what kinds of structures become possible when agents share information, coordinate their actions, or adapt to one another in real time.
+There remains a wide and largely unexplored space in understanding how local interactions between agents, and not only between agents and their environment, shape emergent structure.
 More broadly, many fundamental questions remain open.
 For instance, the mapping between available degrees of freedom, the rules used to tune them, and the structures that ultimately emerge is still poorly understood.
-What is the minimal set of degrees of freedom required to reliably produce a desired emergent property?
-And how much information about the environment is truly necessary to direct emergence?
+It remains unclear what minimal set of degrees of freedom is required to reliably produce a desired emergent property, and how much information about the environment is necessary to direct emergence.